-Confidential Human Source: A Confidential Human Source is an umbrella term for any Person that has disclosed Raw Information and/or Anti-Doping Intelligence and/or evidence to an Anti-Doping Organization (or other relevant agency including law enforcement), and as such their identity is kept confidential by an Anti-Doping Organization and/or other relevant agency.
+Confidential Source: A Confidential Source is a Human Source whose identity is kept confidential by an Anti-Doping Organization.
+Human Source: A Confidential Human Source is an umbrella term for any Person that has disclosed Raw Information and/or Anti-Doping Intelligence and/or evidence to an Anti-Doping Organization, usually on an (or other relevant agency including law enforcement), and as such their identity is kept confidential by an Anti-Doping Organization and/or other relevant agency.

-[Comment to Confidential Human Source: Confidential Human Sources may provide Raw Information and/or Anti-Doping Intelligence and/or evidence on a once-off, intermittent and/or ongoing basis.]
+[Comment to Confidential Human Source: Confidential Human Sources may provide Raw Information and/or Anti-Doping Intelligence and/or evidence on a once-off, intermittent and/or ongoing or regular basis.
+Informants and whistleblowers are examples of Human Sources.]